analogdevicesinc/msdk/Examples/MAX32690/EEPROM_Emulator/.vscode/README.md

 VARIABLE=VALUE
 ```

-The `=` operater is used for _most_ configuration variables with a few exceptions (that are clearly documented) when a variable should contain a _list_ of values.
+The `=` operator is used for _most_ configuration variables with a few exceptions (that are clearly documented) when a variable should contain a _list_ of values.
 In such cases, use the syntax...

 ```Makefile
 VARIABLE+=VALUE1